-ANZ has been approved by APRA to use the Internal Models Approach (IMA) under APS 116 for all trading portfolios except for specific interest rate risk and electricity trading.
-ANZ uses the Standardised approach to market risk capital for these two subsets.
+ANZ has been approved by APRA to use the Internal Models Approach (IMA) under APS 116 for all trading portfolios except for specific interest rate risk, equity specific risk and electricity trading.
+ANZ uses the Standardised approach to market risk capital for these subsets.